caofanCPU/PythonStudyNote/README.md

 ***
 ## Remarks
-* For quick start Python, I recommend you to learn [**`python多叉树`**](https://github.com/caofanCPU/PythonStudyNote/tree/master/PythonQuickStart/python多叉树.py) and [**`python缓存模拟`**](https://github.com/caofanCPU/PythonStudyNote/tree/master/PythonQuickStart/python缓存模拟.py).
+&ensp;&emsp;&ensp;&emsp;For quickly starting Python, I recommend you to learn [**`python多叉树`**](https://github.com/caofanCPU/PythonStudyNote/tree/master/PythonQuickStart/python多叉树.py) and [**`python缓存模拟`**](https://github.com/caofanCPU/PythonStudyNote/tree/master/PythonQuickStart/python缓存模拟.py).
 However, it will be difficult to read the code before you know the background story.
 Reading *Remarks.txt* carefully until you can write some pseudo-code for solving problems.